 The world premiere musical Sing Street, based on the 2016 indie film by John Carney, was first staged Off-Broadway as part of New York Theatre Workshop's 2019-2020 season, concluding on January 26, 2020.

-The production transfers directly to Broadway, beginning previews at the Lyceum Theatre on March 26, 2020, ahead of an official opening on April 19.
+The production transfers directly to Broadway, beginning previews at the Lyceum Theatre in winter 2021.

 Sing Street features a book by renowned Irish playwright Enda Walsh and a score by Gary Clark and John Carney (who wrote and directed the original motion picture).
 Broadway fans will most likely know the name John Carney as the writer and director of the 2007 indie film “Once” which went on to be adapted into a 2012 Tony Award-winning ‘Best Musical’.
 Similarly, Once also featured a book by Enda Walsh and also staged a pre-Broadway run at New York Theatre Workshop.
 However, this time Carney himself is a member of the musical’s creative team.